rnajena/pcago-unified/src/helppages/about.md

 ## Additional info

-The source code of PCAGO is available on [GitLab](https://gitlab.com/rumangerst/pcago) and [GitHub](https://github.com/rumangerst/pcago).
+The source code of PCAGO is available on [GitHub](https://github.com/rumangerst/pcago-unified).
-If you want to use PCAGO as desktop application, you can use [PCAGO-Electron](https://github.com/rumangerst/pcago-electron/).
+If you want to use PCAGO as desktop application, you can use [PCAGO-Electron](https://github.com/rumangerst/pcago-unified).